Houthi insurgency: Post–Saleh (2012–2014)

-On August 21, clashes broke out between Houthis and tribes in Ash Shahil District of Hajjah after Houthis allegedly shot two women in the district.
-As the fighting broke out, Houthis retreated from al-Amroor area and retreated to the mountains between Janeb al-Sham and Janeb al-Yemen.
-Houthis were said to control several mountains in the region including mount Azzan and the governorate center that overlooks al-Mahabishah, Qafl Shamer and Ku'aydinah Districts.
+On August 21, clashes broke out between the Houthis and tribes in Ash Shahil district of Hajjah after the Houthis allegedly shot two women in the district.
+As the fighting broke out, the Houthis retreated from al-Amroor area and retreated to the mountains between Janeb al-Sham and Janeb al-Yemen.
+The Houthis were said to control several mountains in the region including Mount Azzan and the governorate center that overlooks al-Mahabishah, Qafl Shamer and Ku'aydinah districts.
 A truce was signed between the two sides on August 30.

-Clashes reignited on September 6 and Houthis managed to seize control of five schools, a medical center and a police station.
+Clashes reignited on September 6 and the Houthis managed to seize control of five schools, a medical center and a police station.
 Some 30 people were killed in the battles.
 Afterwards Houthis claimed civilian areas were being shelled by al-Islah, while MP Ali al-Ma'amari accused Houthis of killing a worker from Taiz.

-In September and October, Houthis led many protests in Sanaʽa as part of the 2012 Anti-US protests caused by the release of Innocence of Muslims.
+In September and October 2012, the Houthis led many protests in Sanaʽa amid anti-American protests across the Islamic world caused by the release of Innocence of Muslims.
 Houthi slogans were hung all across the old city of Sanaʽa and Shi'a majority areas during the protests.
-This led to Houthis expanding their control in Sanaʽa Governorate and other areas around the capital, particularly Khwlan and Sanhan Districts and the town Shibam Kawkaban in al-Mahwit.
+This led to the Houthis expanding their control in Sanaʽa Governorate and other areas around the capital, particularly Khwlan and Sanhan Districts and the town Shibam Kawkaban in al-Mahwit.
 Al-Juraf district was also named as a Houthi stronghold, where they had large numbers of weapons stationed.
-Sunni sources have alleged that Houthis have used the protests to smuggle weapons and fighters from areas surrounding Sanaʽa into Sanaʽa city itself, mainly in the old city.
+Sunni sources have alleged that the Houthis used the protests to smuggle weapons and fighters from areas surrounding Sanaʽa into Sanaʽa city itself, mainly in the old city.

-During one of the protests, in Raydah, Amran, clashes broke out between Houthis and Islahi gunmen after the Islahi gunmen interrupted a Houthi mass rally, denouncing Innocence of Muslims and the US government, on September 21.
+During one of the protests, in Raydah, Amran, clashes broke out between Houthis and Islahi gunmen after the Islahi gunmen interrupted a Houthi mass rally denouncing Innocence of Muslims and the US government on September 21.
 Two people were killed during the clash and three Islahi gunmen were captured.
 Fighting continued until September 23, leaving 16 fighters dead and 36 Islah men captured by the Houthis.
-After a cease-fire was agreed on, Houthis withdrew from the town and released the prisoners they had taken.
+After a cease-fire was agreed on, the Houthis withdrew from the town and released the prisoners they had taken.
 A group of Houthis remained in Owaidan mosque.